CAP-ITN/osticket-prereqs/README.md

 </p>
 <p>
 Configure PHP and Install MySQL
 Create a directory at C:\PHP and extract PHP 7.3.8 (php-7.3.8-nts-Win32-VC15-x86.zip) into this folder.
 Next, install VC_redist.x86.exe to ensure all required dependencies are available.
 Proceed to install MySQL 5.5.62 (mysql-5.5.62-win32.msi) using the Typical Setup option.
-After installation, launch the Configuration Wizard, select Standard Configuration, and set the username and password as root/root.
+After installation, launch the Configuration Wizard, select Standard Configuration, and set the username and password as sometthing simple <root/root>.
 Once configured, MySQL should be ready for use with osTicket.
 </p>
 <br />